 How the taxes should be cut would of course be a source of debate.
 The most economical would perhaps be to cut taxes that discourage value creation, such as the income tax.
 More left leaning people would perhaps prefer giving all taxpayers an identical tax cut – an increase in the assessment limit.

 It is also worth noticing that the income from a Carbon Tax is intended to come as a hump.
 First the intake will increase, before falling again later as the economy gets decarbonized.
 This is also a reason why it will be prudent to include a mechanism that links the Carbon Tax take directly to a tax refund instead of letting the Carbon Tax simply enter the exchequer’s coffers.
-This way we avoid the headache of having to find new tax income when the carbon tax take starts to fall.
+This way we avoid the headache of having to find new tax income when the carbon tax take starts to fall as the economy is being de-carbonized.

 An interesting observation with regards to a Carbon Tax is that it would mean that oil consuming states would be levying a tax on the world’s oil deposits – effectively transferring some of this natural resource wealth from the world’s oil producing states.